 Harry Potter – Hogwarts Express

 As yet another fitting way to begin the Harry Potter Advent Calendar journey, today LEGO is assembling a miniature recreation of the Hogwarts Express.
 This build is on the simpler side, despite encompassing 21 pieces.
-You can definitely tell that it’s supposed to be the famed Hogwarts Express, but if it were from the City calendar you’d really have no of telling the difference.
+You can definitely tell that it’s supposed to be the famed Hogwarts Express, but if it were from the City calendar you’d really have no way of telling the difference.
 Hopefully tomorrow brings something a little more distinct from the Wizarding World.

 City – Snowball Catapult